 Senior Lecturer, Chinese Programmes, NIEC (City)

 Dr. Ng's teaching and research areas include Chinese Language and Literacy in early childhood, Principle and Practices in Early Childhood Education, Child Development and children's visual art education.
-She also teaches the Bachelor in Early Childhood Chinese Education degree programme at the Singapore University of Social Science.
+She also teaches the Bachelor in Early Childhood Chinese Education degree programme at the Singapore University of Social Sciences.
 The prolific writer of 3 series of Chinese readers for young children and teaching aids has always worked within the early childhood sector.

 Dr Raudhah Yahya